Marriages and Betrothals

 - In 1961 in Australian Federal law this was formalized throughout Australia.
 Only under exceptional conditions, sanctioned by a judge, could a marriageable age be lowered to 16 for men (and to 14 for women).

-- In 1987, 18 became the new minimum age in England, Wales and Northern Ireland not requiring parental consent.
+- In 1987 in England, Wales and Northern Ireland, 18 became the new minimum age no longer requiring parental consent.

 ** End of Page